Euramsia/personal-website/content/post/videoproject-sweden/index.md

 ---
-title: "Video project Backpacking Sweden"
+title: "Video project *Backpacking Sweden*"
 subtitle: "Figuring out how to tell a story as video"
 # Summary for listings and search engines
 summary: "Figuring out how to tell a story as video"